Darxo/Hardened/README.md

 - You can no longer see the exact size of enemy parties on the world map
 - Add settings to control, whether to display Numerals or their actual Ranges

-### Player Party Strengh Rework

-Player Party Strength (influences NPC world party decisions) is the sum of your strongest brothers.
-Its calculations is reworked the following way:
-- Having less than 3 Brothers no longer grants free Strength
-- The maximum limit for Brothers being counted is now equal to your fighting line, instead of being being decided by the respective scenario
-- By default each Brother now contributes 12 Strength (up from 10)
-- Each Regular Level now increases that amount by 20% (up from +20)
-- Each Veteran Level now increases that amount by 5% (up from +20)
-- Each regular and permanent injury now reduces the strength of that character by a multiplicative 10%

 ### Notable Changes when coming from Reforged

 - Disable **Veteran Perks**.
 Your brothers no longer gain perk points after Level 11